ouspg/CompSec/Lab5_ChipWhisperer/README.md

 To connect and use ChipWhisperer device and analyze power traces, you need ChipWhisperer software installed on your machine.
 There is 3 different ways to do that, choose the one that suits you best.

 * Option 1: We recommend that you use preconfigured virtual machine image (VMWare) of this laboratory exercise.
 It has everything installed and all scripts set ready.
-To get image, follow instuctions at xxx
+To get image, follow instuctions at main page of this course.
 * Option 2: If you do not want to use ready image or can not use WMWare images, you may download clean image from manufacturer [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
 After that clone this reposity and get setup scripts from scripts folder.
 * Option 3: If you refuse to use virtual machines, you may install ChipWhisperer software your own machine [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
 There is no reason why it would not work, but notice that we have not tested this option and therefore we might not be able to help you if you run into problems which are caused by your custom installation.